-If this figure represented a country’s GDP, it would rank 36th in the world, between Singapore and Chile.
+If this figure represented a country’s GDP, it would rank 36th in the world, between Denmark and Malaysia.

 This includes many foreign companies – like Shell and BP – that, although they do not earn the majority of their profits in North America, are major players in American and Canadian oil, gas and coal industries.

 |Sector||2012 profits (million USD)|